Lisa Lents

 Lisa Lents (Ліза Ленц; born December 15, 1986) is a Danish-Belarusian actress, TV host, model, taekwondo athlete and beauty pageant titleholder.
 She was the winner of Miss Denmark 2008 and represented Denmark in Miss World 2008 in South Africa.

-In May 2019, P1 Dokumentar's journalists reported that Lisa Lents allegedly uses harsh methods towards several of the young girls who are under her wing in the Miss Denmark competition.
+In May 2019, P1 Dokumentar's journalists reported that Lisa Lents allegedly used harsh methods towards several of the young girls who are under her wing in the Miss Denmark competition.